 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-In this yummy spinach arugula salad the vibrant greens are topped with crispy croutons, savory parmesan cheese and tossed with a tangy lemon yogurt dressing.
+In this yummy spinach arugula salad the leafy greens are topped with crispy croutons, parmesan cheese and tossed with a tangy lemon yogurt dressing.

 The homemade lemon yogurt dressing is creamy yet light, and miles above and beyond anything you can get in the store, and it takes just a few minutes to make.